Tel: 905-940-8188

 No. The goal of chiropractic is to provide safe, gentle, effective treatment without the use of drugs or surgery.
 Vitamins, minerals and natural supplements will likely be recommended to support and speed your recovery through the stabilization processs.
 If you have conditions which require medications, your Chiropractor will refer you to your family physician.

-With the wealth of research demonstrating the benefits of chiropractic care more physicians are recommending chiropractic care for their patients and seeing Chiropractors themselves.
 Historically the medical community has looked at "alternative" treatments with skepticism but chiropractic is now considered a valid form of treatment by many government agencies and health insurance boards.

 That depends on the condition you were in when you started your chiropractic care.
 For some, there is immediate relief while others require more frequent visits over a longer period of time to feel better.
 You may have been developing your condition for years or even decades so it is not unreasonable to think that your treatment may take some time.